pine64/blisp/README.md

 3. If all of this fails, then join one of the [Live Community Chat channels linked](https://wiki.pine64.org/wiki/Pinecil#Community_links) in the Pinecil Wiki as volunteers there might be able to help.

 4. Open a an new issue ticket in this Github/Blisp https://github.com/pine64/blisp/issues

+5. See [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil) for hardware information.

+6. See [Github Ralim's IronOS](https://ralim.github.io/IronOS/#getting-started) for firmware/software information.
+This is only the Flasher that loads the firmware; all firmware documents are in IronOS.

 # To Do